driesdesmet/django-app-skel/README.md

 ## Features ##

 * An app skeleton
+* A simple model with list and detail view
 * Setuptools
+* An example project that has the app installed
 * Todo lines for IDE's to pick up on.

 ## How to use this template to create your app ##